csswizardry/csswizardry.github.com/_posts/2015-04-26-cyclomatic-complexity-logic-in-css.md

 end; write something unambiguous and explicit and forgo the conditions entirely.

-**Instead of your selectors casting a really wide net that catch way too much of the DOM—and then having to trim that catch down via conditions—it is far more succinct and robust to just catch much less of the DOM in the first place.**
+**Instead of your selectors casting a really wide net that catch way too much of the DOM — and then having to trim that catch down via conditions — it is far more succinct and robust to just catch much less of the DOM in the first place.**

-Cyclomatic Complexity is quite an advanced principle to try and apply to CSS, but if we look at it as just that—a principle—we can start to visualise and even measure the complexity in the ‘logic’ powering our selectors, and we can then begin making much better decisions based on it.
+Cyclomatic Complexity is quite an advanced principle to try and apply to CSS, but if we look at it as just that — a principle — we can start to visualise and even measure the complexity in the ‘logic’ powering our selectors, and we can then begin making much better decisions based on it.